scottpersinger/M5/docs/tutorial/index.md

 M5 Mobile Toolkit
 =========

 M5 is designed to be a "batteries included" toolkit for building HTML5 mobile apps.
-The basic components of M5 include:
+There exist many frameworks for creating mobile apps in HTML, so M5 attempts to help out with all the other steps required to build an app:

-* A basic mobile UI framework - currently jQuery Mobile ('jQM') - for building your application UI
+* Getting started.
+M5 comes with a number of examples apps and documentation to help get you started.
-* Browser-based simulator which allows you to test and refine your app easily on the desktop
+* Development.
+The bundled web server is great for local development and testing.
-* Javascript support modules for HTML5 features like local storage
+* Debugging.
+The M5 "simulator" makes it easy to see how your app will look on a real device, while letting you use your desktop browser's Javascript tools for debugging.
-* Package management that makes it easy to include additional Javascript libraries
+* Deployment.
+M5 can "build" your project to automatically remove debugging code and generate files ready for hosting.
+You can even deploy your app for free to the m5apps.org web site.

-* A free cloud service for hosting your app
+You can read about the [M5 background](background.md) for some more backstory.

 Creating your app
 -------------------